dfinke/ImportExcel/README.md

 #### 4/30/2016
 Huge thank you to [Willie Möller](https://github.com/W1M0R)

-* He added a version check so the PowerShell Classes don't cause issues for downlevel version of PowerShell
+* He added a version check so the PowerShell Classes don't cause issues for down-level version of PowerShell
 * He also contributed the first Pester tests for the module.
 Super!
 Check them out, they'll be the way tests will be implemented going forward

 #### 4/18/2016